 At RUNNEA, we always seek to offer a complete and professional vision of trends in the world of running.
 That's why we have relied on the experience and knowledge of our podiatrists, Rut Delgado and Toni Fernández Sierra, to better understand the risks and benefits of this type of footwear.

 Rut Delgado, a podiatrist who regularly collaborates with sports brands in the development of footwear, stresses the importance of good technique and high paces for the optimal use of carbon plate shoes.
 In her opinion, these shoes can cause injuries if not used correctly, mainly due to their greater instability compared to other models.
-She advises not to use them daily in all training sessions, but to alternate them with non-carbon plate shoes, finding them most useful in series training and pre-race days.
+She advises not to use them daily in all training sessions, but to alternate them with shoes without a carbon plate, finding them most useful in series training and pre-race days.

 In addition, he points out that the use of these shoes can also generate instability and, consequently, an increased risk of overloads and injuries if the runner's body is not prepared to counteract it.
 He stresses the importance of choosing the right model that fits the individual characteristics of each runner, including pace, stride type, and adequate training to assimilate the benefits of these very special shoes.